 - a.
 MATHEMATICS The continuous progress model permits students to engage in math instruction at a level based upon progress.
-Options include Math 6, Math 7, Pre-Algebra, and Algebra I. Additional services are provided during math workshops to build a foundation for success for PSSA tests. - b.
-TEAM TEACHING Two or more academic teachers who work together to teach a group of students comprise a "team."
-Each middle school attempts to team teachers in the major subjects of language arts, mathematics, science, and social studies in order to work together to plan instructional and extracurricular activities.
-Opportunities are also provided to discuss individual student academic and behavioral performance. - c.
+Options include Math 7, Pre-Algebra, and Algebra I. Additional services are provided during math workshops to build a foundation for success for PSSA tests. - b.
 SIX-DAY CYCLE All middle schools employ a six-day cycle for scheduling.
-Sixday cycles allow more flexibility in scheduling and avoid students missing certain periods on holidays which fall the same day of the week. - d.
-TECHNOLOGY EDUCATION/MUSIC/ART/ HEALTH Students will have an exploratory experience in technology education, music, art, and health.
-The purpose of the program is to expose the students to a variety of topics in each area. - e.
-LANGUAGE ARTS PROGRAM Language arts and reading are taught through a balanced literacy approach in grade 6 and an integrated approach in grades 7 and 8.
+Six-day cycles allow more flexibility in scheduling and avoid students missing certain periods on holidays which fall the same day of the week. - c.
+TECHNOLOGY EDUCATION/MUSIC/ART/ HEALTH Students in grade 7 will have an exploratory experience in technology education, music, art, and health.
+The purpose of the program is to expose the students to a variety of topics in each area.
+In grade 8, students have the opportunity to select which elective areas they want to study. - d.
+LANGUAGE ARTS PROGRAM Language arts and reading are taught through an integrated approach in grades 7 and 8.
 Additional services are provided during ELA workshops to tutor students in this area and to build a foundation for success for PSSA tests.
-English Language Development is provided by an ELL teacher for those students requiring more intensive assistance. - f.
+English Language Development is provided by an ELL teacher for those students requiring more intensive assistance. - e.
 ELECTIVES (BAND, ORCHESTRA, CHORUS) These classes are courses for which students receive grades.
 A student may sign up or drop one of these classes at only three times during the school year. - 1.
 The first week of the first semester. - 2.
 The first week of the second semester. - 3.
 During the summer.